 Upon approval of the veterinary reference check and personal references, you will be contacted and a home visit will be arranged.
 Please note that ALL family members must be present during the home visit.
-The home visit will be performed prior to adoption.
-No adoptions will be approved without a home visit.
+The home visit will be performed prior to adoption and no adoptions will be approved without a home visit.

-Inside/outside homes for dogs must have an existing fenced yard with shade, access to water, shelter to be protected from the weather.
-If part of our mission is to educate people on how to properly own our animals, we will be happy to work with you to make your yard secure or give instructions on how to properly build an enclosure.
-We will be happy to make a second home visit to verify once this has been done.
+Inside/outside homes for dogs must have an existing fenced yard with shade, access to water, and shelter to be protected from the weather.
+Part of our mission is educating people on how to properly care for our animals and we will be happy to work with you on making your yard secure and building an adequate enclosure.
+A second home visit can be arranged once you have made agreed-upon changes.